Application to the PhD program

-We typically recruit students in five areas: Biomedical Imaging Science, Cell & Tissue Engineering/Technology, Computational Biology & Bioinformatics, Molecular Neural Cardiovascular Systems (MNCS), and Neural Science & Neural Engineering.
-The program is unique in that it offers the BME student the strengths of one of the best medical schools in the world, combining engineering with cutting edge research in medicine.
+We generally recruit students in five broad areas: (1) Biomedical Imaging Science, (2) Cell & Tissue Engineering/Technology, (3) Computational Biology & Bioinformatics, (4) Molecular Neural Cardiovascular Systems (MNCS), and (5) Neurocience & Neuroengineering.
+The program is unique in that it offers the BME student the strengths of one of the best medical schools in the world, combining engineering with cutting-edge research in biology and medicine.

 In their first year, our students have the option of taking many of the same courses as the medical students, for example: human anatomy, molecules and cells, and genes to society.
-In their second year, our students take advanced engineering courses.
-Therefore, students that apply to our program need to not only have a strong background in engineering and mathematics, but also sufficient background in chemistry (including organic chemistry) and biology (at least two introductory courses).
+In their second year, our students take advanced engineering and science courses.
+Therefore, students that apply to our program should have both a strong background in engineering and mathematics, as well as sufficient background in chemistry (including organic chemistry) and biology (at least two introductory courses).

-The admission process is by committee.
-The applicant should specify which area they are interested in, and write about the kind of research they are considering.
-The faculty in each area vote and rank the applicants.
-The final pool of applicants is ranked and voted on by the entire faculty.
+The admission process is by committees organized via the five areas listed above.
+The applicant should specify which areas (one to two at most) they are most interested in, and vision cast the kind of research they forsee.
+The faculty in each area vote and rank the applicants in an initial selection round, and the final pool of applicants is ranked and voted on by the entire faculty.

 Accepted students will receive a full fellowship unless their acceptance is conditional.
 The full fellowship includes a yearly stipend, full tuition, matriculation fee, and individual medical and dental insurance.
 In this way, the students are free to choose from almost any research lab in the university.
 To facilitate this process, students do two or more rotations during their first year and typically choose a lab by the end of the summer of their first year.